Jamie T: Chaka Demus EP (2009)

 A week later, on 7 September, second album Kings and Queens was released.
 This features 11 tracks (plus bonus track "The Curious Sound" featuring Ben Bones, when downloaded from iTunes).
-Jamie has said that his favourite song in this album is "Emily's Heart" because it reminds him of a former girfriend.
+Jamie has said that his favourite song in this album is "Emily's Heart" because it reminds him of Emily Evans (a former girlfriend.)
 Talking about Kings & Queens, Jamie said "I didn't do my second album.
 I did my third one instead."Kings & Queens reached No. 2 in the UK Albums chart.
 After its release Zane Lowe, on his BBC Radio 1 show, declared Kings & Queens his favourite album of 2009, describing the album as "a brilliant, poignant, incredible observational record" and "flawless".

 On 25 September 2009, Jamie cancelled his Australian tour, due to laryngitis.
 Six days later, he postponed the first six shows of his sellout UK tour.
 A week later, however, Jamie cancelled the entire UK and European tours.
 A statement on his website informs that all Australia, UK and Europe scheduled shows were cancelled and since then, all three tours were rescheduled.